ChihuahuaChain/Chiwawasm/README.md

 &nbsp;

-This repo is a collection of simple contracts built with the [cosmwasm](https://github.com/CosmWasm/cosmwasm) framework.
+This repo is a collection of smart contracts built with the [cosmwasm](https://github.com/CosmWasm/cosmwasm) framework.

 This repo's organization is relatively simple.
 The top-level directory is just a placeholder